• Skip to primary navigation

 potatoes, corn and fresh thyme added to pot

-Add the potatoes, corn, and fresh thyme into the pot at this time stirring them into the soup.
+Add the potatoes, sweet corn, and fresh thyme into the pot at this time stirring them into the soup.

 milk and cream added to the soup